-Securitisation of assets entails the originator transferring the loan/asset to a bankruptcy remote Special Purpose Vehicle (SPV).
-The SPV would raise funds from the investor by issuing Pass Through Certificates (PTCs), having credit enhancements extended by the originator.
-The payments to the investor happen from the cash flow generated by this asset owned by the SPV.
-Alternatively, the investor and borrower can opt for a separate arrangement called direct assignment of method, wherein the underlying assets are directly assigned to the investor, with no need of an SPV.
-Securitisation of assets is popular primarilyfor transactions in which the underlying assets comprise residential and commercial mortgages, vehicle financing, gold loans, LAP (Loan Against Property), construction equipment loan, personal loans among others.
+Securitisation of assets entails the originator transferring the loan/asset to a bankruptcy remote Special Purpose Vehicle (SPV) or Special Purpose Entity (SPE).
+The SPV would raise funds from the investors by issuing Pass Through Certificates (PTCs) on the strength of the underlying receivables & further credit enhancements extended by the originator.
+The payments to the investor are made from the cash flows generated by these receivables owned by the SPV.
+Securitization of assets is popular primarily for transactions in which the underlying assets comprise residential and commercial mortgages, vehicle financing, gold loans, LAP (Loan Against Property), construction equipment loan, personal loans among others.
+Securitization transactions essentially involve a transfer of credit risk from the originator to the investor of the PTCs by repackaging of credit risk into various classes of tradeable securities with pre-defined risk profiles.